CRamsan/CoreProject/docs/design.md

 ## Target Platforms
 - For the mobile app I am targetting Android first with a possible iOS app in the future.
-- There will be other components such as a possible service to provide an API or a GUI to manage the databases.
+- There will be other components such as a back-end services and GUIs.
 This components should run on Linux, Mac or Windows.

 ## Language and tools
 To be able to write my code once and run it on as many platforms as possible I decided to use Kotlin.
 Kotlin has the benefit of producing JVM code that can be run on most platforms(except iOS).
 For iOS we can use [Kotlin Native](https://kotlinlang.org/docs/reference/native-overview.html) to develop a solution that is native to iOS.
 To allow for reusable code between both iOS and JVM I am using [Kotlin Multiplatform](https://kotlinlang.org/docs/reference/multiplatform.html).
 For areas that target iOS specific use-cases(such as UI) we can use Swift or Objective-C.